CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

   * **Contributions**: Jaspreet was responsible for the sixth user story.
 Specifically, he handled the development of the application's code related to updating the user's settings (including their survey data).
 Additionally, he was the team's 'Chief Solutions Architect' and 'Tech Lead' given that he had the most experience developing deployable software and, in particular, Android applications within the team.
 His contributions primarily were designing the application in adherence to Clean Architecture and SOLID Design Principles; creating application wireframes; teaching command-line interface Git usage processes, Android application development, and web scraping to his teammates; setting up the GitHub repository, including the application's packaging structure, project board, development milestones, development issues, and documentation seen within the README.md file; leading weekly team meetings, including solving application development issues; and crafting the project presentation.
 _____

-<a name="github"></a>
+<a name='github'></a>
 ### GitHub Repository Specifications
-The GitHub repository is structured as a "Navigation Drawer Views Activity" project within Android Studio.
+The GitHub repository is structured as a 'Navigation Drawer Views Activity' project within Android Studio.
 Within the application's source code, files are organized based on their relation to [clear architecture layers](https://github.com/CSC207-2023Y-UofT/course-project-course-match-daddy/tree/main/app/src/main/java/com/example/coursematchdaddy/clean_architecture_layers), whether or not they are an abstract class, and whether or not they are an interface.
 _____

-<a name="installation-and-usage"></a>
+<a name='installation-and-usage'></a>
 ### Installation and Usage
 The application can be run locally on our computer or an Android smartphone device (after following the installation instructions that are specified below).